Overview

 - Antispastics

-They are classified according to the area they work on in the body.
+They are classified according to the area of the body where they work.

-Antispasmodics relieve the pain in the smooth muscle and smooth muscle cavities, e.g., the Urinary tract spasms and stomach cramps.
+Antispasmodics relieve pain in smooth muscle and smooth muscle cavities, such as the Urinary tract spasms and stomach cramps.
 Conditions like pain due to irritable bowel syndrome (IBS) are treated with antispasmodics.
-Mechanisms of action of antispasmodics include reducing the excessive contractions of the smooth muscles.
+The mechanisms of action of antispasmodics include reducing excessive contractions of smooth muscles.

 What are good over-the-counter muscle relaxers?